William Sterling Parsons: Project Y

-Over the next few months, Parsons' division designed the gun-type plutonium weapon, codenamed Thin Man.
+Over the next few months, Parsons's division designed the gun-type plutonium weapon, codenamed Thin Man.
 It was assumed that a uranium-235 weapon would be similar in nature.
 Hirschfelder's group considered various designs, and evaluated different propellants.
 The ordnance test area, which became known as "Anchor Ranch", was established on a nearby ranch, where Parsons conducted test firings with a 3-inch anti-aircraft gun.
 Work on implosion lagged by comparison, but this was not initially a major concern, because it was expected that the gun-type would work with both uranium and plutonium.
 However, Oppenheimer, Groves and Parsons lobbied Purnell and Tolman to get John von Neumann to have a look at the problem.
 Von Neumann suggested the use of shaped charges to initiate implosion.

 Oppenheimer considered that there was a "reciprocal lack of confidence" between Parsons and Neddermeyer, and in October 1943 he brought in George Kistiakowsky, who began a new attack on the implosion design.
 Kistiakowsky clashed with both Parsons and Neddermeyer, but felt that "my disagreements with Deak Parsons were very minor compared to my disagreements with Neddermeyer."
 The implosion design acquired a new urgency in April 1944, when studies of reactor-produced plutonium confirmed that it could not be used in a gun-type weapon.
 An accelerated effort was called for to design and build the implosion-type weapon, codenamed Fat Man.
 Two new groups were created at Los Alamos: X (for explosives) Division headed by Kistiakowsky, and G (for gadget) Division under Robert Bacher.
 Parsons was placed in charge of O (for ordnance) Division, with responsibility for both the gun-type design and delivery.

 The uranium gun-type weapon known as Little Boy did prove to be simpler than Thin Man.
 The gun velocity needed to be only 1000 ft/s, a third that of Thin Man.
 A corresponding reduction in the barrel length reduced the bomb's overall length to 6 ft.
 In turn, this made it much easier to handle, and permitted a conventional bomb shape, resulting in a more predictable flight.
 The main concerns with Little Boy were its safety and reliability.